thomasjhuang/deep-learning-for-document-dewarping/README.md

 ### Dataset
-- We use the kaggle denoising dirty documents dataset.
+- I use the kaggle denoising dirty documents dataset.
 To train a model on the full dataset, please download it from the [official website](https://www.kaggle.com/c/denoising-dirty-documents/data).
 After downloading, please put it under the `datasets` folder with warped images under the directory name `train_A` and unwarped images under the directory `train_B`.
 Your test images are warped images, and should be under the name `test_A`.
 Below is an example dataset directory structure.

       .